1980 World Snooker Championship: Overview

-The championship extended the number of participants who played at the Crucible from 16 to 24, with the top eight seeded players being placed in round 2 of the draw.
 The duration of the event, which had been 13 days in each of the three previous years, was increased to 14 days, with the semi-finals being reduced to best-of-31 frames (from best-of-37 in 1979) and the final to the best-of-35 frames (from best-of-47 in 1979).
 There had been a third place playoff in 1978 and 1979, but this was not continued in 1980.
-The competition was promoted by Mike Watterson, and received 70 hours of television coverage by the BBC in the United Kingdom, attracting 14.5 million viewers for the conclusion of the final.
-The tournament was a ranking event, and was sponsored by cigarette company Embassy.
+The competition was promoted by Mike Watterson and received 70 hours of television coverage by the BBC in the United Kingdom, attracting 14.5 million viewers for the conclusion of the final.
+The tournament was a ranking event and was sponsored by cigarette company Embassy.

 Prize fund

 The breakdown of prize money for this year is shown below: